WarioWare Gold: Sales

-WarioWare Gold released on August 3, 2018, leaving only two days for it to top the NPD sales charts.
+WarioWare Gold was released on August 3, 2018, leaving only two days for it to top the NPD sales charts.
 The game didn't make the top 20 list and only reached third on their Nintendo 3DS charts, behind Pokémon Ultra Sun and Ultra Moon.
 According to Jeff Grubb of VentureBeat, reaching the top spot in two days would have been possible for a new game; he attributed the lack of sales due to the release of Nintendo's new home console, the Nintendo Switch.
 In Japan, Gold sold 30,000 copies at launch and had reached 93,000 physical copies sold by its last week on the Media Create sales charts.
 In sales charts in the UK later on in January 2020, the game began to slowly drop down and stayed in the 827th position.
-However, the game peaked at fifth place, about 2 years after release.
+The game later peaked at fifth place, about two years after release.